 A thoracolumbar spine fracture is the first thing a spine surgeon or Orthopaedic surgeon in UK looks for when a patient is involved in an accident or major trauma.
 Medical history, clinical studies, physical and imaging studies are used for the diagnosis by a spine surgeon when it comes to thoracolumbar spine fracture.

 A spine surgeon treats thoracolumbar spine fractures with both non-surgical and surgical treatment options.
 The choice is made based on the severity of the fracture and the patient’s medical history.

 Non-surgical options for thoracolumbar spine fracture include braces and medication.
 Surgical options include fusing the fractured vertebrae using posterior spinal fusion and also instrumentation where rods and metal screws are used to stabilize the spine.

 Anterior and posterior spinal surgery are prescribed by the spinal surgeons in case of thoracolumbar spine fractures where the spine is destabilized severely.
 In rare cases, surgical decompression may also be required to improve the patient’s ability to recover from neurological damage, happened.

 However, the exact type of treatment options prescribed by the spinal surgeon varies based on the types of fractures that were listed above.
-If you are living in and around Birmingham and are looking for a Spinal surgeon in the UK for thoracolumbar spine fracture treatment then you can contact Children and Adult Spinal Surgeon Mr Jwalant S.Mehta here: https://www.mehtaspine.co.uk/
+If you are living in and around Birmingham and are looking for a spinal surgeon London for thoracolumbar spine fracture treatment then you can contact Children and Adult Spinal Surgeon Mr Jwalant S.Mehta here: https://www.mehtaspine.co.uk/